Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How old do you have to be to open a kids bank account?

 Generally, the parent or guardian must be at least 18 years old and the child must be under the age of 18 to open a kids bank account.
 But some banks may impose stricter age requirements for kids.
-For example, the Citizens Bank College Saver account is for children under the age of 12, while the Wells Fargo Teen Checking account is for kids age 13 to 17.
+For example, USAlliance Financial’s MyLife Savings for Kids account is designed for children under the age of 12, while the Alliant Credit Union Free Teen Checking account is designed for kids age 13 to 17.

 Can I open a kids account online?

 It depends on the bank.
 While some banks will let you open an account online, others will require you to visit your nearest branch in person to prove your identity.
-If you’re able to open an account online, you may be asked to upload photos proving yours and your child’s identity.
+If you’re able to open an account online, you may be asked to upload photos proving your and your child’s identities.

 Can parents withdraw money from their child’s bank account?